 By going back to the data pane, you should see the preview of the ‘universal mesh’ now.

 Flux universal mesh

 - Open a blank Rhino file and then open the Grasshopper Part 3 file.
 Ensure the Flux components are pointing to the correct Flux project and keys.
 Once Ladybug has finished running, the list of complying room numbers will be pushed to Flux.
 Note that if your rooms have internal islands or aren’t clean geometry, you may need to modify the polycurve and planar surface creation nodes to ensure the room surfaces and room number lists match up.

 - In Dynamo, open up the Part 4 file.
 The script will first ‘reset’ all the rooms to be non-complying, before updating only those rooms imported from Flux.

 While in theory Flux appeared to simplify the workflow, the main limitation was the processing of the context geometry.
 Due to the large file size, the upload process to the Flux website was incredibly slow.
-Having said that, this tutorial was produced with Flux/Dynamo 0.9.2.
+However, this tutorial was produced with Flux/Dynamo 0.9.2.
 According to Flux, the new Flux plug-in for Dynamo 1.0 performs significantly better.

 In conclusion, for this particular exercise, I don’t believe Flux added much value to the workflow.
-This was because all it was being used for was to export dumb geometry and a simple *dwg export would have been much faster.
+Since Flux was only used to export dumb geometry, a simple *dwg export from Revit would have been much faster.
 But in any case, this exercise probably wasn’t the most strategic use for Flux and its potential lies elsewhere.